tejal-ai/C-programming-assignments/Assignments/README.md

+# Assignments

-This folder contains all 22 C programming assignments submitted as part of coursework.
+This folder contains all 22 C programming assignments completed during the course.

-Each assignment demonstrates fundamental programming concepts such as:
-- Loops
-- Conditionals
-- Functions
-- Basic problem solving in C
+It includes:
+- Docs → assignment documents with questions and explanations
+- Code → corresponding C programs for each assignment

+These assignments cover basic C programming concepts like loops, conditions, functions, arrays, and simple problem solving.

+Each assignment file in Docs matches its code file in the Code folder for easy understanding.